PRO-2684/Auto-Prompt-Optimize/README.md

 1. Given $t$ samples from the training set, let the agent generate $k$ initial prompts.
 2. [Evaluate](#evaluation) each prompt on randomly-selected $e$ samples from the training set.
 3. Let the agent enhance each prompt based on corresponding evaluation result, so we now have $2k$ prompts.
-4. [Evaluate](#evaluation) each prompt (if not already evaluated) on randomly-selected $e$ samples from the training set, and randomly select $k$ prompts with the weighted probability of their scores.
+4. [Evaluate](#evaluation) each prompt (if not already evaluated) on randomly-selected $e$ samples from the training set, and randomly select $k$ prompts with the weighted probability of their exponentiated scores. (so as to accentuate the differences)
 5. Repeat steps 3-4 for $r$ rounds.
 6. Select the best prompt with the highest score and evaluate it against the evaluation set.